Toronto Argonauts: 1907–1952

 In December 1906, The Gazette reported that a proposal originated from Ottawa for the ORFU and the QRFU to merge, which would allow for higher calibre of play and create rivalries.
 Hewitt helped organize the meeting which established the Interprovincial Rugby Football Union (IRFU) in 1907.
-Seeking looser rules regarding the employment of professional players, Toronto and other cities split from the ORFU and formed the IRFU, along with Hamilton, Ottawa, and Montreal.
+Seeking looser rules regarding the employment of professional players, Toronto and Hamilton split from the ORFU and joined Ottawa and Montreal of the QRFU in forming the IRFU, or "Big Four."

 The IRFU continued under the larger auspices of the Canadian Rugby Union.
 Beginning in 1909, the CRU champion was awarded the Grey Cup, with the Big Four competing against university squads and eventually teams from Western Canada.
 The Argonauts first competed for the Cup in 1911, losing 14 to 7 to the University of Toronto in front of a then record 13,687 spectators at the newly opened Varsity Stadium.
 The team claimed their first championship in 1914, exacting revenge on U of T with a 14 to 2 victory.
 Their star runner and kicker in their first championship year was Jack O'Connor, who scored a league record 44 points.